Flexget/Flexget/CONTRIBUTING.md

 Issues
 ======

+If you are looking for help, rather than reporting a problem, please use the [forum.](http://discuss.flexget.com)

 Before submitting an issue, make sure you:

 - Are running the latest version of FlexGet (check `flexget --version`)